wpgp/jollofR/README.md

 ### Arguments
 ```
 df
 A data frame object containing sample data (often partially observed) on different demographic groups population.
-It contains the admin's total populatioin count to be disaggregated as well as other key variables as defined within the 'toydata'.
+It contains the admin's total population count to be disaggregated as well as other key variables as defined within the 'toydata'.

 rdf
 A gridded data frame object containing key information on the grid cells.
 Variables include the admin_id which must be identical to the one in the admin level data.
 It contains GPS coordinates. i.e, longitude (lon) and Latitude (lat) of the grid cell's centroids.